 Feeding Tomatoes Grown In Containers

-Plants that are fed “little and often” generally do better than those that are fed once a fortnight.
+Tomato plants that are fed “little and often” generally do better than those that are fed once a fortnight.
 This is especially true when plants reach their reproductive stage – flowering and fruiting.

 Tomato plants have two stages of growth: